Health-Informatics-UoN/carrot-docs/public/docs/MappingPipeline/API.md

 # API for OMOP and Co-Connect DBs

 The mapping-pipeline API allows programmtic interaction with co-connect DB and OMOP CDM DB contents.
 The API is developed using the Django REST framework.
+A token based authentication is applied to access API endpoints.
+API endpoints can be tested through a tool called Postman.
+A postman is a tool to develop and test APIs.

 ## API Root
 An API root can be accessed using: **http://127.0.0.1:8080/api**